kindista/kindista/src/markdown/faq.md

 By default we will add your invitees to your contacts list (and you to their list) when they join.
-You can add or remove someone from your connections at any time by visiting their profile page.
+You can add or remove someone from your contacts at any time by visiting their profile page.

 <a id="can-i-trust-someone-on-kindista"></a>